 After all, defaulting on credit card, car loans, student debt, or home mortgages can destroy your credit rating, and risk bankruptcy.

 Assuming you are meeting those primary obligations, here's a guide to help you pay off debt while saving for emergencies and long-term goals like retirement.
-It may seem counterintuitive, but before you tackle debt, make sure you have some "just in case" money and save for retirement.
+It may seem counterintuitive, but before you tackle debt, make sure you have some "just in case" money and are saving for the future and your retirement.
 Here's a guide.

 1. Set aside money for an emergency

-Losing your job—or being hit with an unexpected expense—could force you into a financial hole, which may take years to climb out of.
+Being hit with an unexpected expense could force you into a financial hole, which may take months or years to climb out of.
+So setting aside a contingency is an important step.
 How much to set aside for an emergency depends on your situation.
-In general, six months of expenses is a good starting point.
+In general, three months of expenses is a good starting point.

-Quick tip: Set up automatic payments from your current account straight after pay day and pop that money into a separate account set up as an emergency fund.
+Quick tip: Set up automatic payments from your current account straight after pay day and pop that money into a separate account which is set up as a contingency or emergency fund.

-Paying down debt is important, but if your employer matches money you put into your company pension don't pass it up.
-Think of it as "free" money.
+Paying down debt is important, but if your employer matches money you put into your company pension, don't pass it up.
 If you earn £60,000 a year and contribute 3% or £1,800 to your pension pot and your company contributes a further 3% (another £1,800), assuming annual growth of 5%, in 10 years’ time that £3,600 a year could grow to more than £47,000.
-1

 Quick tip: Give this money a chance to grow.
 If retirement is years away, that means leaning more toward stock market-based investments.

 It can be easy to run up a large credit card balance.
-And once you do, it's not easy to pay it off.
-If you only pay off the minimum each month you will pay more interest, and it will take much longer to pay off the balance.
-So ideally pay off the balance in full.
-Or at least try to pay more than the minimum each month.
+And once you do, it’s not easy to pay it off.
+If you only pay off the minimum each month, you will pay more interest and it will take much longer to pay off the balance.
+So, ideally pay off the balance in full or try to pay more than the minimum each month.